 Start Supplemental Information

 The draft Guideline addresses new and updated strategies for the prevention of SSI in healthcare settings.
 This draft Guideline can be found at http://www.regulations.gov Docket No. CDC-2014-0003.

 CDC also published the supporting appendices that include primary evidence, study evaluation, and data evaluation tables that were used in developing the draft Guideline recommendations.

 The draft Guideline is designed for use by infection prevention staff, healthcare epidemiologists, administrators, nurses, and personnel responsible for developing, implementing, and evaluating infection prevention and control programs for healthcare settings across the continuum of care.
 The recommendations contained in the draft Guideline are based on a targeted systematic review of the best available evidence for specific topics related to the prevention of surgical site infections (SSI).

 Since 2010 CDC has collaborated with national partners, academicians, public and private health professionals, and other partners to create this draft Guideline.
 Additionally, CDC sought input in each phase of development from subject matter experts in surgery, infectious diseases, and orthopedics through a Guideline Expert Panel formed to develop the new draft Guideline.
 CDC also received input from the Healthcare Infection Control Practices Advisory Committee (HICPAC) throughout the development of the draft Guideline.
 HICPAC includes representatives from public health, infectious diseases, regulatory and other federal agencies, professional societies, and other stakeholders.
 This new draft Guideline will not be a federal rule or regulation.

-Acting Director, Division of Executive Secretariat Centers for Disease Control and Prevention.
+Acting Deputy Associate Director for Science, Centers for Disease Control and Prevention.

 BILLING CODE 4163-18-P